-Shown below is a summary of the major optional benefits for which your agency has contracted.
-A description of principal standard and optional plan provisions is in the following section of this Appendix.
+Shown below is a summary of the major optional benefits for which your agency has contracted for this plan.
+A description of principal standard and optional plan provisions is in Appendix B of this report.

-Contract Pack cage Benefit Provision Active Misc Active Misc Active Misc Inactive Misc Receiving Misc 2 50/ 0 55 2.00/ 0.62 2.00/ 0.60 2.00/ 0.55 Benefit Formula Social Security Coverage Full/Modified 2.5% @ 55 No Full 2.0% @ 62 No Full 2.0% @ 60 No Full 2.0% @ 55 No Full Employee Contribution Rate 8.00% 5.50% 7.00% Final Average Compensation Period One Year Three Year Three Year One Year Sick Leave Credit Yes Yes Yes Yes Non-Industrial Disability Standard Standard Standard Standard Industrial Disability No No No No Pre-Retirement Death Benefits Optional Settlement 2W Yes Yes Yes Yes 1959 Survivor Benefit Level Level 4 Level 4 Level 4 Level 4 Special Alternate (firefighters) No No No No No No No No Post-Retirement Death Benefits Lump Sum Survivor Allowance (PRSA) \$500 No \$500 No \$500 No \$500 No \$500 No COLA 2% 2% 2% 2% 2%
+Contract Package Paradit Provide Active Misc Active Misc Active Misc Inactive Misc Receiving Misc Benefit Provision Benefit Formula Social Security Coverage Full/Modified 2.5% @ 55 No Full 2.0% @ 62 No Full 2.0% @ 60 No Full 2.0% @ 55 No Full Employee Contribution Rate 8.00% 5.50% 7.00% Final Average Compensation Period One Year Three Year Three Year One Year Sick Leave Credit Yes Yes Yes Yes Non-Industrial Disability Standard Standard Standard Standard Industrial Disability No No No No Pre-Retirement Death Benefits Optional Settlement 2W 1959 Survivor Benefit Level Special Alternate (firefighters) Yes Level 4 No No Yes Level 4 No No Yes Level 4 No No Yes Level 4 No No Post-Retirement Death Benefits Lump Sum Survivor Allowance (PRSA) \$500 No \$500 No \$500 No \$500 No \$500 No COLA 2% 2% 2% 2% 2%